-The Benefits of Slow TravelSlow travel makes for deeper travel and deeper travel makes for better travel.
+The Benefits of Slow TravelSlow travel makes for deeper travel, and deeper travel makes for better travel.
 The more I have travelled, the slower I have travelled.
-Yes, it’s great to see so many different locations on a holiday, but seeing fewer of them and seeing them deeper is better
+Yes, it’s great to see so many different locations on holiday, but seeing fewer of them and seeing them deeper is better

 Since this first experience with slow travel in 1992, I have grown to love it more and more.
-I’ve definitely had times where I have travelled at a normal or even fast pace – especially when my holiday time was tight – but even though I did that for several holidays, I would soon move back to the mode of slow travel.
-Even when I had planned a busier itinerary (such as only 2 nights in say 3 consecutive cities) I would then slow to have a least double that time in the next destination.
+I’ve had times where I had travelled at a normal or even fast pace – especially when my holiday time was tight – but even though I did that for several holidays, I would soon move back to the mode of slow travel.
+Also when I had planned a busier itinerary (such as only 2 nights in say 3 consecutive cities), I would then slow to have a least double that time in the next destination.

-The are numerous benefits of slow travel and this are listed below.
+There are numerous benefits of slow travel, and they are listed below.